• luoc 9 months ago

 Then again, I disagree with him.
 It’s just he was a customer.

-• gerdesj an hour ago
+• gerdesj 9 months ago

 "One guys booking for shitpiled and he was complaining."